 - After an adoption, a new certificate of birth is not prepared.
 Rather, the adoptive parent names are listed on the “integrated” certificate as the adoptive parents of the child (an alternative is to list the adoptive parents as the legal parents and the birthparents as the biological parents).
 Whatever format it takes, all established parents are listed on the certificate, which is why it is called an “integrated” certificate, integrating biology and legal relationship in one document.

 - Only one certificate of birth is provided at any time: the integrated certificate listing all parents, whether adoptive, biological, or in some variations the “intended” parents in donor-conceived births.

 - There are no other birth certificates other than integrated certificates.

 Sounds interesting, but here’s the problem.
 Like the sealing of original birth certificates in the first place, the integrated birth certificate is being offered as a be happy one-size fits all solution for all adopted people, and one that will allegedly eliminate the sealing of birth certificates.
-It is actually sold as a single certificate for all births, not just certificates of birth for adopted people, but certificates of birth for everyone else—except that adopted people will be, by far, the vast majority of people who receive such certificates, whether they like it or not.
+It is actually sold as a single certificate for all births, not just certificates of birth for adopted people—except that adopted people will be, by far, the vast majority of people who receive such certificates, whether they like it or not.
 Most non-adopted people will never need an “integrated” certificate.
 They won’t even notice it.

 Because integrated certificates list all parents, adopted and birth, it will obviously disclose personal information to anyone who generally has no need to know a person’s, well, pedigree.
 A clerk at the department of motor vehicles, an administrator at an elementary school, or volunteers with a soccer club or baseball little league will inevitably exclaim, upon seeing an integrated certificate, “oh, you’re adopted!”
 We already know how that goes.